Albany Pine Bush: Flora

 Less than half of the protected areas of the Albany Pine Bush (42%, or 952 acres) are currently pitch pine-scrub oak barrens, with an additional 680 acres of disturbed areas with invasive plant growth.
 As this area is now under protection, it can be restored to the status of pine barrens, especially with the use of controlled burning.
 The remaining pine barrens are dominated by pitch pine (Pinus rigida), a tall shrub layer consisting of bear oak and dwarf chestnut oak (Quercus ilicifolia and Quercus prinoides), and a low shrub layer composed of lowbush blueberries (Vaccinium angustifolium and Vaccinium pallidum), black huckleberry (Gaylussacia baccata), and sweet fern (Comptonia peregrina).
 Between areas of pitch pine-scrub oak barrens are small patches of grassland dominated by prairie grasses, including big bluestem (Andropogon gerardi), little bluestem (Schizachyrium scoparium), Indiangrass (Sorghastrum nutans), as well as small trees like the shrubby willows (Salix humilis and Salix tristis).
-Characteristic flowering plants include bush clover (Lespedeza capitata), goat's-rue (Tephrosia virginiana), and wild lupine (Lupinus perennis).
+Characteristic flowering plants include New Jersey tea (Ceanothus americanus), bush clover (Lespedeza capitata), goat's-rue (Tephrosia virginiana), and wild lupine (Lupinus perennis).